 Pure Coconut Oil

-Extracted by manual compression (cold pressing) from dried coconut kernels (copra), Pure Coconut Oil is crude, unrefined and without any additives.
+Extracted by manual compression (cold pressing) from dried coconut kernels (copra), pure coconut oil is unrefined and without any additives.
 More expensive than RBD, it is used for cooking, massage, hair treatments, medicines and confectionary items.
 However, most crude oil is converted to RBD before selling, thereby making pure coconut oil more expensive and less easily available.
-Also, note that most of the coconut oil sold under the name of Pure Coconut Oil is actually RBD Coconut Oil.

 Refined Coconut Oil (RBD)